bkesterbyld/maroon-potato/src/pages/index.md

       - title: Fast
         subtitle: ''
         content: >
-          Ship quickly, incorporate changing customer requirements, and outmaneuver competitors.
+          Ship quickly with just you and a frontend dev.
 As your product grows, development teams can easily jump in and help make your beta more sophisticated.
         actions: []
         image: images/charming-thyme.png
         media_position: left